 Western Australia has two houses of State Parliament, the Legislative Assembly and the Legislative Council.

 Following amendments to electoral legislation in 2011, State General Elections for both houses are now held every four years on the second Saturday in March.
 The next State general election in Western Australia is scheduled to be held on 13 March 2021.
+You can view the timeline for the election here.

 Western Australia is divided into 59 Legislative Assembly districts and six Legislative Council regions.
 During an election, one candidate is elected for each Legislative Assembly district and six candidates are elected for each Legislative Council region.